KineticCommunity/kapp-admin/README.md

     /*console-slug*: Individual page content views specific to the console with slug _console-slug_ go here.
   /*partials*: These are view snippets that get used in the top-layer JSP views.
     /*console-slug*: View snippets specific to the console with slug _console-slug_ go here.
-    /*sidebarKapps.jsp*: Partial which loads links to all Kapps into the lefthand sidebar when used.
   /*confirmation.jsp*: The default confirmation page on form submits.
   /*form.jsp*: The default form JSP wrapper.
   /*kapp.jsp*: This is the Admin Console home page.
 It lists all available consoles with their descriptions.